In computer programming, Objects, or more precisely, the classes used to construct objects, are intended to be reusable software components.

 In computer software, an object is used to keep and modify information.
 It is also made according to a blueprint and used by a user (which is typically another program).
 In the following, we explain a set of object-oriented programming concepts by drawing analogy to a car.

 In Java, a class is a blueprint of a set of objects.
 It describes how the object is made of and what tasks the object is able to perform.

-A method performs a task by a Java object.
+The performing of a task by a Java object is by a method.
 The method contains a sequence of Java statements that actually perform the task.